-U.S. officials, particularly Under Secretary of the Treasury Stuart Levey (who has remained in the Obama Administration), say the United States is having substantial success in separate unilateral efforts ("targeted financial measures") to persuade European governments and companies to stop financing commerce with Iran on the grounds that doing so entails financial risk and furthers terrorism and proliferation.
+U.S. officials, particularly Under Secretary of the Treasury Stuart Levey say the United States is having substantial success in separate unilateral efforts ("targeted financial measures") to persuade European governments and companies to stop transactions with Iran.
+They assert to these countries and firms that doing so entails financial risk and furthers terrorism and proliferation.